aspose-words/Aspose.Words-Documentation/en/reportingservices/getting-started/install-aspose-words-for-reporting-services/system-requirements/_index.md

 If you want to use Aspose.Words for Reporting Services to generate reports in Microsoft Report Viewer in local mode, then you need to have one of the following:

-- Microsoft Report Viewer 2005
-- Microsoft Report Viewer 2008
 - Microsoft Report Viewer 2010
 - Microsoft Report Viewer 2012
 - Microsoft Report Viewer 2015

+Started from the Visual Studio 2017 Microsoft.ReportingServices.ReportViewerControl.Winforms and  Microsoft.ReportingServices.ReportViewerControl.WebForms nuget packages should be used to integrate Reporting Services report definition language (RDL) reports into WebForms and WinForms apps.

 ## Requirements for Generating Reports at Design Time

-If you want to generate reports at design time in the report designer, then you need to install the Business Intelligence Development Studio component from the Microsoft SQL Server 2005, 2008, 2012, 2014, 2016, 2017 or 2019 installation.
+If you want to generate reports at design time in the report designer, then you need to install the Business Intelligence Development Studio component from the Microsoft SQL Server 2012, 2014, 2016, 2017, 2019 or 2022 installation.